Image Encoding#

 An image can be represented using a two-dimensional matrix, where each point in the matrix is called a pixel.
 The color of each pixel is represented using the three primary colors: red, green, and blue.

-Each pixel can be represented using different bit depths, with common quantization bit depths being 16 bits, 24 bits, and 32 bits.
+Each pixel can be represented with different bit depths, commonly used quantization depths include 16 bits, 24 bits, and 32 bits.

-• 16-bit color mode: Each primary color is allocated 5 bits, with green getting 6 bits because the human eye is more sensitive to green hues.
-However, in some cases, each primary color may occupy 5 bits, with the remaining 1 bit unused.
+- 16-bit color mode: Allocates 5 bits for each primary color, with green getting 6 bits because the human eye is more sensitive to green hues.
+In some cases, each primary color occupies 5 bits, with the remaining 1 bit unused.

-• 32-bit color mode: Similar to the 24-bit color mode, with the remaining 8 bits used to represent the pixel's transparency (Alpha).
+- 32-bit color mode: Same as the 24-bit color mode, with the remaining 8 bits used to represent the pixel's transparency (Alpha).

 Another important attribute of an image is its resolution, represented as width x height.